-Another focus of our work is to identify posttranslational modifications on proteins and their roles in cell signaling.
-In the past we have focused on modifications of single proteins, but more recently we have performed global analyses in which we identify and measure changes in tens of thousands of phosphorylation sites, or thousands of ubiquitination sites, in response to addition of growth factor to cells or disease status.
+We also seek to identify post-translational modifications on proteins and their roles in cellular signaling.
+In the past, we focused on modifications of single proteins.
+More recently, we have identified and measured changes in tens of thousands of phosphorylation sites, or thousands of ubiquitination sites, in response to the addition of growth factors to cells or changes in disease status.

 Director - Proteomics Core

 PhD from Johns Hopkins University

 Journal of biological chemistry.
 2023 Sep 08; 105241

 Nature communications.
 2023 Jun 23; 14(1):3742